Carmina for Epaulet is a capsule collection of exquisite footwear made expressly for us.

 Please note: lighter colors of Shell Cordovan like Saddle, Whiskey, and Ravello have less dye and allow more of the leather to show through to the top.
 As such, it's common to see small blemishes, light scratches, and color variations from one component of the shoe to another.
 These variations are natural and part of Shell Cordovan's character and are present to some degree on every piece.
 As you wear the shoes, they will develop a significantly darker patina with age, and these variations will be less apparent.

-Founded in 1866, Carmina is a family-owned Shoemaker located in the gorgeous Spanish island of Mallorca.
-Owned by José Albaladejo Pujadas (the founder's great-grandson), his wife, and his sons, Carmina is world renown for their exceptional craftsmanship and unflinching quality.
+Founded in 1866, Carmina is a family-owned Shoemaker located on the gorgeous Spanish island of Mallorca.
+Owned by José Albaladejo Pujadas (the founder's great-grandson), his wife, and his sons, Carmina is world renowned for exceptional craftsmanship and unflinching quality.
 Each shoe is Goodyear stitched with exceptional materials, old-world techniques, and elegant European lasts.
 This quality is also reflected in the excellent fit.
-In addition to their stunning looks, your first pair of Carminas will be among the most comfortable shoes that you've ever worn.
+On top of their stunning looks, your first pair of Carminas will be among the most comfortable shoes that you've ever worn.
 Epaulet is honored to be one of their select dealers.

 As Carmina shoes are Goodyear welted, they can be easily resoled and recrafted by a competent cobbler.
-With this, you can easily get many years of regular wear out of Carmina's quality shoes.
-Which is important - as you'll surely grow very attached to them.
+In this way, you can easily get many years of regular wear out of Carmina's quality shoes.
+Which is important, as you are sure to grow very attached to them.